vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 Many real-world use cases needs search using structured queries with many values.

-Let us assume that we have a process which have built a user profile where we have identified tags which the user has shown previous interest for.
+Let us assume that we have a process which have built a user profile where we have identified tags which the user has shown interest in before.
 For example *hard rock*, *rock*, *metal* and *finnish metal*.
 How can we retrieve and rank results using that information?
 One way is to search and rank using the dot product between the sparse user profile representation and the track tags representation.